manthasriram/java-spring-web-multimodule/README.md

 running grunt will add the dependecies in the index.html

 The optimized, minified version is generated and stored in the build directory.
 This can be copied in to the target folder

+The barebones projects has the following configures

+* Logback
+* mongo
+* Joda time
+* Apache Commons
+* Spring
+* Jersey